 Intensive case management is provided by the Veterans Inc. Clinical Team, which includes Case Managers, a Clinical Supervisor, Admissions Manager, Outreach staff, Training Instructors, Employment Specialists, a Registered Nurse, and Certified Benefits Counselor.
 Specific services for residents include:

-- All of the Health & Wellness services described in that section, including onsite health screening, medication monitoring, onsite support groups, and socialization skills training.
+- All Health & Wellness services, including onsite health screening, medication monitoring, onsite support groups, and socialization skills training

 - A variety of support services including:

-- Little Patriots Early Learning Center Infants, Toddlers & Pre-School
+- Little Patriots Early Learning Center for infants, toddlers & preschoolers

 - Food Pantry, open twice a month for veterans and/or their families